Status

 Once a button is pressed on one node (but not the sink), this node will send a message through wireless connection directly to other nodes to switch a led ON or OFF, depending on which button was pressed.

-The following diagram shows the repartition of the buttons on both Nordic and Silicon Labs boards and the associated functionalities :
+The following diagram shows the location of the buttons on both Nordic and Silicon Labs boards and their associated functionalities :

 Use cases example :